-HIV and syphilis can take up to three months to show up on a blood test, however our tests will pick up the majority of HIV infections after 4 weeks.
-Hepatitis B and C can take up to six months to show on tests, but can sometimes be picked up earlier.
+HIV and syphilis can take up to 3 months to show up on a blood test, however our tests will pick up the majority of HIV infections after 4 weeks.
+Hepatitis B and C can take up to 6 months to show on tests, but can sometimes be picked up earlier.
 The nurse or doctor will explain the tests and window periods when you attend.

 I think I have had sex with someone who is HIV positive, what can I do?

-I have only had oral sex, am I at risk of and STI?
+I have only had oral sex, am I at risk of an STI?

 What is a symptom?

-Some of our clinics are only for patients without symptoms.
-This is because we don’t always have the staff or lab available to see patients with symptoms.
 Symptoms include anything that you feel is unusual for you.
 This could be unusual discharge, abnormal pain or bleeding, any lumps, bumps, blisters or rashes.
 Anything that you would like examining or looking at counts as a symptom.
-If you have a symptom, you should attend one of the following clinics:
+If you have any symptoms, you should attend one of the following clinics:

 - The Hathersage